Chicago, Illinois Auto Accident Attorneys

 Get the Legal Help You Need

-At Ankin Law Office, LLC, our Chicago auto defect attorneys are dedicated to protecting the victims of devastating auto accidents and auto defects, such as vehicle fires and sudden acceleration.
+At Ankin Law, our Chicago auto defect attorneys are dedicated to protecting the victims of devastating auto accidents and auto defects, such as vehicle fires and sudden acceleration.
 As skilled auto product liability attorneys, we understand the complex factual and legal issues that come into play with an auto defect lawsuit, including those involving brake shift interlock failures.
 We consult with auto engineers and design experts, when necessary, in order to provide the evidence necessary to support your claim.

 If you or a loved one has been injured in an accident involving a brake shift interlock failure, do not delay to get the legal help you need.
 Contact our office at (800) 442-6546 today to schedule a free consultation with one of our knowledgeable Chicago auto defect lawyers to learn more about a possible brake shift interlock lawsuit.